 - Adjust protection sequence for Live Line working – manual override of safety measures designed to protect maintenance engineers

 So a malicious local actor could cause power cuts, or perhaps re-enable power whilst the line was being worked on.

 There is an inherent responsibility that falls on manufacturers and vendors for the security of their products throughout each stage of the product lifecycle.
 From inception and design, through development and testing and an ongoing commitment through deployment and onwards until product retirement.

 Who knows whether vendors will accept that responsibility voluntarily, through market pressures from customers or forced to through some sort of IIoT governance?

 “If you don’t ask, you don’t get” is the order of the day here.
 We reviewed several relatively recent tenders for provision of remote control systems for pole mounted switchgear that we found online.

 Whilst all of these detailed requirements for remote access to the switchgear for safety reasons, either through cellular data or Bluetooth, not a single one had any reference to security.

-Don’t get me wrong; many power companies are ‘all over’ security, but clearly not all are as mature.
+Don’t get me wrong, many power companies are all over their security, but there are also those who need to catch up.